timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 This article is written for someone like me a few years ago.

 If you've done a few consulting internships and you're thinking about switching into PM because of the prestige, the salary, or the benefits, it's time to buckle up.
 Breaking into PM is *hard*, and interviewers are very good at screening out people who aren't genuinely interested in product.
-Even if you are interested in product, you have to invest a ton of time into preparing.
+Even if you are interested in product, you have to invest a ton of time into preparing for these interviews (if I didn't drive the point hard enough already).
 I was shocked when I interviewed for a PM role for the first time, and I totally bombed it.
 Don't make my mistake, and make sure you set aside enough time to prep for those interviews.

 Here are a few highly-recommended resources to get you started.